MicrosoftLearning/mslearn-sql-dev/Instructions/Labs/01-configure-auto-failover-groups.md

     > **Important:** If you receive a message *"You don't have an extension for debugging C#.
 Should we find a C# extension in the Marketplace?"*, ensure that the **C# Dev Kit** extension is installed.

-1. After running the code, you should see the output in the **Debug Console** tab in VS Code.
+1. After running the code, you should see the output in the **Debug Console** tab in Visual Studio Code.

     ```
     Primary Server: <your_server_name>